tkav/pathways-node-weather-app/README.md

 | main.yml | Two step workflow to run a Terraform Plan, and Terraform Apply following manual approvals. | approval | on.push.branch [master] ||
 | destroy.yml | Two step workflow to run a speculative Terraform Destroy Plan, and Terraform Destroy following manual approvals. | approval | on.push.branch [destroy] ||

-Note: Pushing to `master` branch will trigger terraform deploy.
-You will also need to create a branch named `destroy` in your GitHub repo.
+Note: Pushing to `master` branch will trigger Terraform (TF) deploy.
+You will also need to create a branch named `destroy` in your GitHub repository.
 Not required locally and only used for pull requests `master -> destroy` to trigger TF destroy workflow.

-Additionally, ONLY changes to the following file and file paths will trigger a workflow.
+Additionally, ONLY changes to the following files and paths will trigger a workflow.

 ```
     paths: